dustyjuhl/dustyjuhl/README.md

 ---

 ## 🏆 Fun Facts
-- 🛠️ Passionate about turning "QA messes" into structured, reliable systems.
+- 🛠️ I'm passionate about helping teams build high-quality software, focusing on fast feedback, frequent releases, and defect prevention over defect detection.
+- 🎓 I’m a strong proponent of Continuous Learning.
+I’m a member of several user groups across the U.S. I help promote local tech groups and events in my community.
-- 🪂 I've completed five solo, free fall parachute jumps.
+- 🪂 I've completed five solo, free-fall parachute jumps.
 - 🛩️ I'm an avid airshow photographer. 📷 I'd like to turn my hobby into a side gig someday.

 ---